Learn more about the limited time waiver for the Public Service Loan Forgiveness (PSLF) program.

 The status that results when a loan is not paid back as promised according to the terms and conditions of the credit agreement/promissory note.
 Upon default, loans are submitted to a guaranty agency, a collection agency, or the federal government for collection.
 The loan balance is due, in full, at the time of default.

-Entitlement to postpone payments when the borrower meets specific eligibility requirements set by the U.S. Department of Education.
+Entitlement to postpone payments when the borrower with a federal education loan meets specific eligibility requirements set by the U.S. Department of Education.

 The most common fee is an origination fee, which is charged when you take out a loan.
 Look for no or low origination fees.

 The federal application that all students must complete in order to be considered for financial aid, including education loans from the federal government and state grants from VSAC.
-Colleges also require this form for determination of their own financial aid.
+Many colleges also require this form to help determine financial aid offers to individual students.

 A communication (e-mail or letter) that each college sends to inform a student of their financial aid eligibility.